Nielsen Holdings plc (NLSN) Downgrade Issued by Wall Street Gurus

 BMO Capital Markets gave a rating of “Outperform” to NLSN, setting the target price at $30 in the report published on March 04th of the current year.

-During the last 5 trading sessions, NLSN fell by -0.29%, which changed the moving average for the period of 200-days by +68.07% in comparison to the 20-day moving average, which settled at $27.06.
-In addition, Nielsen Holdings plc saw 29.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NLSN rose by +0.22%, which changed the moving average for the period of 200-days by +71.56% in comparison to the 20-day moving average, which settled at $27.20.
+In addition, Nielsen Holdings plc saw 30.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading